ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

   hosts: checkpoint
 ```

+In case you wonder: the three dashes at the top, `---`, indicate the start of a YAML file.

 > **Note**
 >
 > It is a good practice to make playbooks more reusable by pointing them at `hosts: all` and limit the execution later on the command line or via Tower.
 But for now we simplify the process by naming hosts in the playbook directly.

 As mentioned, in this a simple example we will add a whitelist entry.
-A simple whitelist entry consists of a source IP address, a destination IP address and the rule to prevent access between those.
+A simple whitelist entry consists of a source IP address, a destination IP address and the rule to allow access between those.

-For this, we add the source and destination IP as variables to the playbook.
-Since Ansible knows all the machines from the inventory and since the IPs are listed in the inventory, we can just reference those information as variables:
+For this, we add the source and destination IPs as variables to the playbook.
+Since Ansible knows all the machines from the inventory and since the IPs are listed in the inventory, we can just reference those information as [variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) of the corresponding hosts:

 <!-- {% raw %} -->
 ```yaml